 The highest altitude reached by a body on a trajectory launched from, or passing close to, or orbiting, the Earth.
-(Latin: apo-geos.)

 The corresponding lowest point is the perigee, but this term isn't usually used if the perigee would be within the thicker, lower atmosphere, or worse, underground.